nackerson-ventera/nackerson/README.md

 - 💬 Ask me about Product Strategy,AI & Data Ethics, AR&VR for the Enterprise, or Data Governance.

 # Manager Readme: Director  Product and Technology
-*(Note this is adapted from my leadership compass at a previous company but the concepts mostly apply at Ventera* As a manager, onboarding is both tough and really important whether you’re joining a team or they’re joining yours.
+*(Note this is adapted from my leadership compass at a previous company but the concepts mostly apply at Ventera)*

+As a manager, onboarding is both tough and really important whether you’re joining a team or they’re joining yours.
 My very short list for onboarding in either direction is:

 * Share expectations
 * Build trust

-# My OKRs - Currently

-#### [What am I currently tracking?](https://docs.google.com/spreadsheets/d/168OWP4Klzi63Xxi061NxqCgB2gvzIKutZQKb9Ly_iOc/edit#gid=0) | OKRs for 2022 - See the Product Management & Innovation workbook (Note: this is a snapshot.
-OKRs are updated in GTMHub)

 # My leadership compass
 I’m here to help and support you, to set the context for what you’re working on, and to advocate for you and our internal team and our clients.
 I intend to lead by setting the example.
 I will inspire through [coaching, mentoring](https://drive.google.com/drive/folders/16fcVOr5BMqT2V44Ry5VoFpaP5AitomnC)  and [laying frameworks](https://nditech.github.io/git-styleguide/) to helping my scrum team ship quality code more often.
 I will not ask you to do something that I’m not willing to do, or that I haven’t done before.
 My responsibility is you, your welfare, and your ability to execute the mission.
 By listening to your concerns and recognizing your achievements, I strive to make you a fulfilled, efficient, and productive member of our team.